Christopher Morel Player Props: Cubs vs. Brewers

 Christopher Morel At The Plate

-- In 46.5% of his games this year, Morel has driven in at least one run.
-In 11 of those games (25.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- Morel has had at least one RBI in 45.5% of his games this year (20 of 44), with two or more RBI 11 times (25.0%).
+He has also been responsible for three or more of his team's runs in six contests.

-- He has scored in 60.5% of his games this season, with two or more runs scored in 14%.
+- He has scored in 27 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.